Adaptive Euler methods for stochastic systems with non-globally Lipschitz coefficients: Strong convergence of the adaptive scheme

 \subsection{Preliminary lemmas}

-Proofs of \Cref{lem:Xregularity}-\ref{lem:CDUG} are given in \Cref{app:technical}.
-These three lemmas provide a regularity bound in time, an estimate on remainder terms from Taylor expansions of $f$ and $g$, and a variant of a discrete Gronwall inequality. \begin{lemma} Let $(X(t))_{t\in[0,T]}$ be a solution of \cref{eq:SDE} with initial value $X(0)=X_0$, and with coefficients $f$ and $g$ satisfying the conditions of Assumptions \ref{assum:locLipMon}, \ref{assum:polybounds}, and \ref{assum:p}, and suppose that the sequence of random times $\{t_n\}_{n\in\mathbb{N}}$ satisfies the conditions of \Cref{assum:h}.
+These lemmas provide a regularity bound in time and an estimate on remainder terms from Taylor expansions of $f$ and $g$.
+Proofs are given in Section \ref{app:technical}. \begin{lemma} Let $(X(t))_{t\in[0,T]}$ be a solution of \eqref{eq:SDE} with coefficients $f$ and $g$ satisfying the conditions of Assumptions \ref{assum:locLipMon}, \ref{assum:polybounds}, and \ref{assum:p}, and suppose that the sequence of random times $\{t_n\}_{n\in\mathbb{N}}$ is as in Definition \ref{def:filtration} and satisfies the conditions of Assumption \ref{assum:h}.
 Then for all $n\in\mathbb{N}$ and $p\geq 2$, there exists an a.s. finite and $\mathcal{F}_{t_n}$-measurable random variable $\bar{L}_{p,n}$ so that